kiancchen/Vending-Machine/Sprint3Report.md

 ![截屏2020-11-12 下午3.03.15.png]( https://i.loli.net/2020/11/19/EerYG6ysmFgoq1W.png)

 After click the `Sold History` button.
 There is a table of all the product that have been sold in the system.

 ![Screen Shot 2020-11-20 at 12.02.14 AM.png](https://i.loli.net/2020/11/20/BWj7oeMc9y1gDYa.png)

 ### Display Transaction History

-The  Transaction History  window is only available for owner and seller users.
-If current user is not owner or seller, it will display an alert to notify current user have no access to this feature.
+The  Transaction History  window is only available for owner and cashier users.
+If current user is not owner or cashier, it will display an alert to notify current user have no access to this feature.

 ![截屏2020-11-12 下午3.03.15.png]( https://i.loli.net/2020/11/19/EerYG6ysmFgoq1W.png)